finiam/old-blog.finiam.com/site/blog/quantum-computing-in-the-financial-world.md

 When opening [IBM's Quantum Computing page](https://www.ibm.com/quantum-computing/) we see **"Tomorrow’s computing, today"**.
 For me, this is a great way to show newcomers what quantum computing really means today.
 I'm no expert in quantum mechanics, I don't even know enough to the extent of explaining how it works to someone.
 But one thing I know is that we are in a similar phase as Engineers and Computer Scientists were in the '40s or '50s, developing the first classical computers.
 I don't believe that quantum computers can fully replace our classical ones, but they surely will have a major role in our lives in the future, and we are just at the beginning.

-I won't explain how quantum computers work, but I recommend watching this [video](https://www.youtube.com/watch?v=JhHMJCUmq28) from **Kurzgesagt – In a Nutshell**.
+I won't explain how quantum computers work, but I recommend watching the video below, from **Kurzgesagt – In a Nutshell**.
 It's a 7-minute video and does a great job comparing quantum computers with classical ones, so if you are completely new to this matter, you should take the time to watch it, also.

+<iframe width="852" height="479" src="https://www.youtube.com/embed/JhHMJCUmq28" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 You might have heard about **NPC (NP-Complete)** problems, if not, the [Wikipedia page](https://en.wikipedia.org/wiki/NP-completeness) makes a good summary with some examples.
 Why am I talking about these problems?
 A **NP** problem is very hard to answer with our current technology and could take years if not centuries to reach an answer.